bbauska/W3Cx-3of5/README.md

 <p align="center" width="100%">
 <img src="./images/image248.png?raw=true"
    width="20%"
-   alt="Other mobile keyboard 1 for input type=tel" />
+   alt="Other mobile keyboard 1 for input type=tel." />
 </p>

 This input type is often used with the new placeholder and pattern attributes that are detailed in another section of this course.
 It is supported by all recent major Web browsers, on mobile devices and desktops.